ru-ace/Flexbox.UI.NativeLibs/README.md

 * `linux`: `x86_64`
 * `windows`: `x86`, `x86_64`

-List platforms and architectures will be expanded in future during porting time.
+The list of platforms and architectures will be expanded in the future during porting.

-Androids libs are useful for porting projects using proof-of-concept [SDL2-CS-Xamarin.Android](https://github.com/ru-ace/SDL2-CS-Xamarin.Android)
+Android libraries are useful for porting projects using [SDL2-CS-Xamarin.Android](https://github.com/ru-ace/SDL2-CS-Xamarin.Android)

 Please note that libs not stripped.

 ## Why?

-* I need binaries for developing and testing projects written in C#(mono) with [SDL2-CS](https://github.com/flibitijibibo/SDL2-CS/) on different platforms.
+* I need this libs for developing and testing projects written in C#(mono) with [SDL2-CS](https://github.com/flibitijibibo/SDL2-CS/) on different platforms.
-* I has several crossplatform linked project, so I decide to create one git submodule with all needed precompiled libraries, cause i need identical version of libs at different platforms and all projects
+* I have several cross-platform linked projects, and this repository allows me to use one git submodule with all the necessary pre-compiled libraries in all related projects.
-* Needs to be use SDL2 version 2.0.8 for linux - this is version could be used with Android API Level 19 (2.0.9 wants >= 26)
+* I need identical versions of libraries on different platforms and in all related projects.

 ## Manual builds

-You can build libs bundle by yourself using instructions from this repo:
+You can build bundle of libs by yourself using the instructions from `BUILD.*.md`:
 * [Android](./BUILD.android.md)
 * [macOS](./BUILD.osx.md)
 * [Linux](./BUILD.linux.md)